 In this blog post, we share key HR technology trends and insights from our conversations with HR managers, business leaders, and TAs, backed by data from the most interesting industry studies we've analyzed.
 You'll discover the continued rise in artificial intelligence (AI) adoption among HR departments, how job seekers are leveraging AI to stand out, and the overall positive growth trajectory of the HR tech market.

-If you want a deeper dive into these trends, make sure to download our full HR Tech Trends Report - Q3 2024 Edition.
+If you want a deeper dive into these trends, make sure to download our full HR Tech Trends Report - Q3 2024 Edition at the end of this post!

 Top Pain Points for HR Tech Buyers